FearlessSpiff/FM4Radio.bundle/README.md

 Installation
 ------------
 1. Change to the Plugin directory.
-Depending on your system this can be found here [1].
+Depending on your system this can be found [here].
 On Linux the Plex Home can be different.
-See [2] for details.
+See [this] for details.
 2. git clone https://github.com/FearlessSpiff/FM4Radio.bundle.git